ekirving/temporal-selection/exercises/README.md

 effectiveSize(param.burn[c("lnL", "pathlnL", "alpha1", "alpha2", "age")])
 ```

-Did all of your parameters pass the ESS > 150 threshold?
+Did all (or any) of your parameters pass the ESS > 150 threshold?
 If not, what steps can we take to improve the ESS?

 ## Plotting the inferred trajectory